jaeyk/comp_thinking_social_science/02_intro.utf8.md

 <p GitHub Projects Demo: Automation, Kanban, Scrum, Issues, Pull Request, Milestones, Issues, Tasks by Brandan Jones/p>
 ```

+### Using Git clients

+Okay.
+Using command line Git helps you understand how Git works.
+Also, you know that if possible I'd love to do almost everything in the terminal.
+However, using command line Git is sometimes too complex or too buggy.
+An alternative is using Git clients (GUI).

+I use [Git Kraken](https://www.gitkraken.com/) because it's free, works on almost every OS (Windows, Mac and Linux) and quite versatile.
+It's especially useful to trace and understand your development process (e.g., commits, branches, pull requests, comments).
+I heard also positive things about [GitHub Desktop](https://desktop.github.com/) (Windows and Mac) and [Sourcetree](https://www.sourcetreeapp.com/) (Windows).

 ## Getting started in R